redhat-developer/s2i-dotnetcore/1.0/README.md

     Used to specify the list of projects or project folders to restore.
 This is passed to the `dotnet restore` invocation.
 Defaults to `.`.

-* **DOTNET_FRAMEWORK**

-    Used to run the select the target framework to run this application under.
-    This is passed to the `dotnet build` invocation.
-The framework needs to be defined in the `project.json` file.
-Defaults to `netcoreapp1.0`.